Back up and restore clusters

 The backup, along with its status, is added to the Backups list.

-Use scheduled backups to override the default 24 hour/8-day retention policy with your own schedule.
+Use a backup policy to schedule backups and override the default 24 hour/8-day retention policy.

 Any changes to the retention policy are applied to new backups only.

-1. On the Backups tab, click Policy Settings to display the Backup Policy Settings dialog.
+1. On the Backups tab, click Scheduled Backup Settings and choose Edit Backup Policy to display the Backup Policy dialog.

 Restore a backup